-Cold Spell (2018 - 2019).
-Silver-gelatin photographic papers exposed to snow, rain, ice, and obscured sunlight.
+Cold Spell (November 2018 - March 2019).
+Silver-gelatin photographic papers exposed to snow, rain, ice, and obscured sunlight, 20x24 inches each.
 Exposure times range from a few minutes to one hour, and include the passage of naturals events like blizzards, late winter thaws and snow showers.
+Exhibited at the Gladstone House, April 4 - 27, 2019.
 Made with the support of the Ontario Arts Council.
-Exhibited at the Gladstone House, April 4 - 27, 2019.

 Exhibition essay by Juan Camillo Garza